thevishalagarwal/onnxruntime/docs/execution-providers/TensorRTRTX-ExecutionProvider.md

 ## Install

-Currently, TensorRT RTX EP can be only built from source code.
+Currently, TensorRT RTX EP can be built from the source code.
 Support for installation from package managers, such as PyPi and NuGet, is coming soon.
 See the [WinML install section](../install/#cccwinml-installs) for WinML-related installation instructions.

 ## Build from source